codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 * Argo Hub
   Interfaces with the Argo Hub platform for working with pre-built Argo Workflow templates.
 Visit ​​https://codefresh.io/argohub/ for more details.

-### Codefresh Storage
+### On-premises infrastructure
-Codefresh stores entity, configuration, integration data for Codefresh Pipelines and Codefresh GitOps in different databases.
+Codefresh stores entity, configuration, and integration data for Codefresh Pipelines and Codefresh GitOps in different databases.
 Each microservice within the Codefresh Pipeline and GitOps modules has its own dedicated database, which is independent from the databases used by other microservices.
 Communication between each microservice and its respective database is exclusive.

 * mongoDB
-  The main database for entity storage, used by all Pipeline and GitOps microservices.
+  The main database for entity storage for Pipeline and GitOps microservices.

 * Redis
-  The Redis database:
     * Optimizes caching for faster response times to requests and reduce load on the database
-    * Interacts with the Broadcaster service to serve build logs to the client??
+    * When Firebase is not used, interacts with the Broadcaster microservice to serve pipeline build logs to the client

 * RabbitMQ
-  The RabbitMQ database serves as a message bus to move tasks and information between microservices in the Pipeline and GitOps modules.
+  RabbitMQ serves as a message bus to move tasks and information between microservices in the Pipeline and GitOps modules.

 * PostgreSQL
   The PostgreSQL database stores: